qeesung/gitaly/doc/backpressure.md

-# Request Limiting in Gitaly
+# Request limiting in Gitaly

-## The Problem

-In the GitLab ecosystem, Gitaly is the service that is at the bottom of the stack as far as Git data access goes.
+In the GitLab ecosystem, Gitaly is the service that is at the bottom of the stack for Git data access.
 This means that when there is a surge of requests to retrieve or change a piece of Git data, the I/O happens in Gitaly.
-This can lead to Gitaly being overloadeded due to system resource exhaustion, since all roads lead to Gitaly.
+This can lead to Gitaly being overwhelmed due to system resource exhaustion because all Git access goes through Gitaly.

-## The Solution

-If there is a surge of traffic beyond what Gitaly can handle, Gitaly should be able to push back on the client calling it instead of subserviently agreeing to bite off much more than it can chew.
+If there is a surge of traffic beyond what Gitaly can handle, Gitaly should be able to push back on the client calling.
+Gitaly shouldn't subserviently agree to process more than it can handle.

-There are several different knobs we can turn in Gitaly that put a limit on different kinds of traffic patterns.
+We can turn several different knobs in Gitaly that put a limit on different kinds of traffic patterns.

-### Concurrency Queue
+## Concurrency queue

-There is a way to limit the number of concurrent RPCs that are in flight per Gitaly node/repository/RPC.
-This is done through the `[[concurrency]]`
+Limit the number of concurrent RPCs that are in flight on each Gitaly node for each repository per RPC using `[[concurrency]]` configuration:
-configuration:

 ```toml
 [[concurrency]]